 Modern processors have multiple cores, allowing each core to work on a different task.
 A quad-core processor, for example, can work on 4 separate tasks at once.
 This means that a quad-core processor with a clock speed of 1.5GHz can work on 4 separate tasks at a clock speed of 1.5GHz, making it more powerful than a dual-core processor with a clock speed of 2.0GHz.

 You can even get 8 core processors at the top end, and some industrial processors can even have up to 18 cores.
 These are usually specially designed intel core i9 chips or core i7 chips, designed with hyperthreading, a complicated innovation that massively increases processing power.

 Hyper threading essentially allows cores to be split into virtual-cores.
 This could allow a quad core processor to handle more threads than usual.
 The power consumption for these kinds of processors usually means that they are only really suitable for a desktop computer setup or virtual reality.

 What is a Good Processor Speed for Gaming?

 In order to decide what processor speed is right for your gaming needs, you will need to consider the following.

 Firstly, you need to think about the type of gaming that you intend to do.
 When it comes to processors, you can spend a lot or a little, depending on their ability.

 If you intend to play AAA+ games with high spec demands, you should be looking for a processor that can handle it.
 The best way to figure this out is to look at the newest high-end games on the market.
 They will always come with a minimum and a recommended spec list.

-If you look at the games you want to play, then you should be able to figure out what processor will be able to handle your needs.
+If you look at the games you want to play, then you should be able to figure out what processor speed is sufficient for your needs.